-Implicit in Prosecutor's argument is that if Walker is physically delivered to DOC for at least one day (instead of the county jail where he is presently incarcerated for this offense), then the sentencing court (Judge Fincham) could grant relief under Rule 24.035, and do what Judge Fincham has already done.
-If, as implied by Prosecutor, the only thing preventing Judge Fincham from doing what he has already done in this case is for Walker to spend at least one day in prison instead of the county jail, then it cannot be said that there is an "extreme necessity" for granting Prosecutor's writ, and this Court should quash the preliminary writ and deny the petition.
+Implicit in Prosecutor's argument is that if Nelson is physically delivered to DOC for at least one day, then the sentencing court (Judge Van Amburg) could grant relief under Rule 24.035, and do what Judge Van Amburg has already done.
+If, as implied by Prosecutor, the only thing preventing Judge Van Amburg from doing what he has already done in this case is for Nelson to spend at least one day in prison instead of the county jail, where he had been incarcerated, then it cannot be said that there is an "extreme necessity" for granting Prosecutor's writ, and this Court should quash the preliminary writ and deny the petition.